jesseechan/Spotify-Analytics/README.md

 - Client ID
 - Client Secret

+Create .env file and save the Client ID, Client Secret to the .env file.

 # Dependencies
 Upload Spotify JSON data to Azure using the Azure Storage Blob SDK